-Transwest Truck Trailer RV has been a long time supporter and sponsor of the festivities over 20 years, so with my vendor pass and trusty photographer Amy, we made the venture from our Frederick location, just 20 minutes south to I-70 and I-25, to the crossroads of tradition.
+Transwest Truck Trailer RV has been a supporter and sponsor of the festivities over 20 years, so with my vendor pass and trusty photographer Amy, we made the venture from our Frederick location, just 20 minutes south to I-70 and I-25, to the crossroads of tradition.

 When you enter the National Western Complex, look left, Transwest and Cimarron trailers are there to greet you!

 I would recommend taking the time to have a conversation or two with the trailers salesmen there.
 Of course, they’re happy to give you the details of each model showcased this year, but make sure you take time to get to know them.
 Talk about stories, these ladies and gentlemen are half the fun!

 Transwest doesn’t just sponsor the festivities, our tradition is about the experience.
 This year Transwest participated in the Team Goat Roping festivities.

 The premise behind the competition is to catch a specifically numbered goat in the pen, put a bandana on it, then guide it down to the end.
 At no point can the team carry the goat.
 Happy to join, Transwest Truck Trailer RV of Frederick General Manager Andrew Lyons, daughter Claire Lyons, George Eidsness (President of Transwest, Inc), and Michael Schafer.

 Transwest was declared champions of the event with the most points for the 7 round competition, which included: stick horse barrel race (with beer chugging) calf roping, cow pie toss, dummy roping, cornhole toss, pig penning, and the finale, the goat wrangling slalom course.

 No goats were injured in the competition, but a few competitors (not ours) did take a few falls.
 Not just for fun and humor, NWSS Goat Roping raised $30,000 for the scholarship fund!

 National Western Stock Show Events and Activities